Maki-chan Graphics

 000011110000

-Start reading your temporary buffer one bit at a time, from the top left, in normal raster order (not as 4x4 chunks anymore).
-You may need to swap the buffer's endianness while reading.
+Start reading the mask buffer one value at a time, from the top left, in normal scanline raster order (not as 4x4 chunks anymore).

-If the value is 0, output a 0 byte.
+If the mask value is 0, output a 0 byte (that is, two pixels of color 0).

 Example: